-- 2.1 Demonstrates Quality audit documentation. - 2.2 Participates in data collection, design and analysis of clinical practice. - 2.3 Contributes to policy development. - 2.4 Maintains a logbook for cytological, colposcopy and histology correlation. - 2.5 Meets the NCSP Guidelines for Cervical Screening in New Zealand (2013). - 2.6 Audit of results - 3.
+- 2.1 Demonstrates quality audit documentation. - 2.2 Participates in data collection, design and analysis of clinical practice. - 2.3 Contributes to policy development. - 2.4 Maintains a logbook for cytological, colposcopy and histology correlation. - 2.5 Meets the NCSP Guidelines for Cervical Screening in New Zealand (2020). - 2.6 Audit of results - 3.
 The trainee will develop an understanding of cytology histology and HPV testing.

-- 3.1 Accurately interprets cytology and histology reports to ensure women are managed in accordance with the NCSP Guidelines for the Management of Women with Abnormal Smears. - 3.2 Demonstrates the evaluation and management of cytology and histology results.

-- 3.3 Participation in the colposcopy multidisciplinary meeting (MDM) and lead case reviews. - 3.4 Knowledge of preparation of cytological / histological specimens. principles of cytological / histological diagnoses. - 3.5 Knowledge of how cervical smear taking and how biopsy taking influence cytological and histological interpretation. - 3.6 Attends, a minimum of, a day visit to cytology / histology laboratories. - 3.7 Visits their local virology department where HPV testing occurs. - 3.8 Knowledge of the principles of HPV testing - 4.
-The trainee's practice will be clinically and culturally safe2.
+- 3.1 Accurately interprets cytology and histology reports to ensure women are managed in accordance with the NCSP Guidelines for the Management of Women with Abnormal Smears. - 3.2 Demonstrates the evaluation and management of cytology and histology results. - 3.3 Participation in the colposcopy multidisciplinary meeting (MDM) and lead case reviews. - 3.4 Knowledge of preparation of cytological / histological specimens, principles of cytological / histological diagnoses. - 3.5 Knowledge of how cervical smear taking and how biopsy taking influence cytological and histological interpretation. - 3.6 Attends, a minimum of, a day visit to cytology / histology laboratories. - 3.7 Visits their local virology department where HPV testing occurs. - 3.8 Knowledge of the principles of HPV testing

+4. The trainee's practice will be clinically and culturally safe.

-- 4.1 Practices within the Principles of te Tiriti of Waitangi. - 4.2 Enters into partnerships with women, actively consulting with the woman in the planning and delivery of nursing care. - 4.3 Respects, supports and encourages the cultural values of patients and others in area of practice. - 5.
+- 4.1 Practices within the Principles of Te Tiriti o Waitangi as determined by the New Zealand Nursing Council. - 4.2 Enters into partnerships with women, actively consulting with the woman in the planning and delivery of nursing care. - 4.3 Respects, supports and encourages the cultural values of patients and others in area of practice. - 5.
 The trainee will demonstrate an understanding of the psychological and emotional responses of women attending the colposcopy clinic.

-- 5.1 Recognises barriers to attendance for colposcopy for women, in particular for Māori women.
+- 5.1 Recognises barriers to attendance for colposcopy for women, particularly Māori women.

 Pasifika women, women from high socioeconomic deprivation groups and women from different ethnic minorities may face similar barriers. - 5.2 Is able to respond appropriately to women's psychological and emotional needs. - 5.3 Is able to discuss sexual and reproductive health issues with women. - 5.4 Escalate any matters of concerns to Lead Colposcopist or Charge Nurse Manager to be dealt with appropriately in a culturally acceptable manner. - The trainee will demonstrate an understanding of the medicolegal issues related to his / her practice.

-- 6.1 Provides informed consent to women regarding the limitations of cervical screening and colposcopy (false positive and negative results). - 6.2 Recognises own limitations and uses professional judgement to refer to other health professionals. - 6.3 Ensures careful documentation of patient history, clinical findings management and follow up. - 6.4 Maintains evidence of competency documentation verified by mentor. - 6.5 Recognises a women's right to refuse care and the importance of informed consent. - 6.6 Recognises the importance of continuing education and quality initiatives in colposcopy practice. - 6.7 Recognises the implications of the Health Practitioners Competence Assurance Act 2003 related to their practice.
+- 6.1 Provides informed consent to women regarding the limitations of cervical screening and colposcopy (false positive and negative results). - 6.2 Recognises own limitations and uses professional judgement to refer to other health professionals. - 6.3 Ensures careful documentation of patient history, clinical findings management and follow up. - 6.4 Maintains evidence of competency documentation verified by mentor. - 6.5 Recognises a women's right to refuse care and the importance of informed consent. - 6.6 Recognises the importance of continuing education and quality initiatives in colposcopy practice.